jchris/use-fireproof/docs/concept-guide/application-lifecycle.md

 ### Netlify

 One edge function enables your app to use Fireproof.
+Fireproof runs inside of your Netlify site's domain, so you can use the same domain for your app and your data, simplifying security.
+[Contribute to the Netlify connector here.](https://github.com/fireproof-storage/fireproof/tree/main/packages/connect-netlify)

 ### PartyKit

-Fireproof deploys as its own party alongside your app.
+Fireproof deploys as its own party alongside your app, so it's super easy to connect the database alongside your real-time message bus.
+[Install the PartyKit connector here.](https://www.npmjs.com/package/@fireproof/partykit)

 ### IPFS

 User-owned storage makes it free to write code, no matter your app’s success.
+[Install the IPFS connector here.](https://www.npmjs.com/package/@fireproof/ipfs)

 ### S3

 The S3 adapter uses signed URLs so data flows directly from your users to the bucket, with no intermediate copy, saving costs and easing integration.
+See S3 connector [here](https://github.com/fireproof-storage/fireproof/blob/main/packages/connect/src/connect-s3.ts).

 ## Monitor your apps – use your session store, observability tools